MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailUser.md

 ### -Password
 This parameter is available only in the cloud-based service.

 The Password parameter allows users to change their own password.
+You can use the following methods as a value for this parameter:

-This parameter uses the syntax `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
-Or, before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable name (`$password`) for this parameter.
+- `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
+- Before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable (`$password`) for the value.
+- `(Get-Credential).password` to be prompted to enter the password securely when you run this command.

 You can't use this parameter to change another user's password (the parameter is available only via the MyBaseOptions user role).
 To change another user's password, use the NewPassword parameter on the Set-MsolUserPassword cmdlet in Azure AD PowerShell.
 For connection instructions, see [Connect to Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell).